Things To Do On Bonfire Night in London 2024

 There’s nowhere better to celebrate Bonfire Night than London, the place where the gunpowder plot originated.

 On the 5th November 1605, Guy Fawkes hid 33 barrels of gunpowder in a cellar at the Palace of Westminster in a bid to blow up King James I and the Houses of Parliament.
 Discovered red handed, Guy Fawkes was taken to the Tower of London where the names of his co-conspirators were extracted under torture.
-Over 400 years later, Bonfire Night (aka Guy Fawkes’ Night or Fireworks Night) remains a key event in the British social calendar.
-Fireworks, bonfires and effigies of Guy Fawkes, we’ve got it all in our guide of the best fireworks events in London on Bonfire Night 2023.
+Over 400 years later, Bonfire Night celebrations (aka Guy Fawkes’ Night or Fireworks Night) remain a key event in the British social calendar.
+Fireworks, bonfires and effigies of Guy Fawkes, we’ve got it all in our guide of the best fireworks events in London on Bonfire Night 2024.

 What seasonal foods are served during Bonfire night?

 November is cold in England, and your whole body feels it when you’re standing outside oohing and aahing over pretty fireworks.
 So Bonfire Night foods tend to be warm, autumnal fare.
 Think sausages (bangers), jacket potatoes cooked on a fire and hot soup.
 But these days, it’s more eclectic and you’ll find anything from street food to bbq, hot dogs to jerk chicken, all washed down with a warm mulled wine or a tepid beer.
 And don’t forget the achingly sweet stuff.
 Toffee apples have long been associated with Bonfire Night.
 That’s probably because apples are harvested in autumn, and covering them in sickly sugar is a way of preserving them a lot longer.
 It’s a shame the same can’t be said for your teeth after eating them.
+Hot on the heels of Halloween sweet treats, it’s the season for dental work and diabetes.

 1. Ally Pally’s Fireworks Festival